gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.3.7
+- New GM screen interface - be sure to update your Living Land and Core Rulebook modules before using this feature.
+- Hotkeys for GM Screen ("G") and player hands ("H")
+- Fixed issue where interactions with no adds would not properly generate an interaction attack.
+- Threat interface improvements.
+Expand the threat window to edit the threat's statistics and access its tabs.
+Collapse the threat window to work with a compact stat block.
+- Beta Feature - (use with caution!): you can now automaticlaly apply damage to targets.
+Check the box in the system settings menu to enable this feature.
+- Thanks to Rwan for the improvements in this update!

+v.
 2.3.6
 - Fixed issue where player hand cosm button was drawing Destiny cards instead